kristyanne/generator-kristy/README.md

 ## What does it do?

-Not a lot.
-At the moment it just asks for some info, creates some directories and replaces values in index.html.
-Exciting.
+Not a lot so far.

 ## How to use this amazing tool